taybenlor/Saliva/README.md

 # Saliva

-Saliva is a simple library for creating bindings in a functional style.
+Saliva is a simple library for creating display synced bindings in a functional style.

 ## Introduction